Getting Started with Bayinx¶

 self.x << Normal(self.mu, self.std)

-You can then define additional metadata for a node with the define function, for example by assigning shapes define(shape = ...) and bounds define(lower = ..., upper = ...).
+Additional metadata for an attribute is passed as arguments to these descriptors, for example by assigning shapes define(shape = ...) or a constraint define(lower = ..., upper = ...).

 Fitting Models With Bayinx¶